China's drone export rules are easy to summarize badly because there are two separate files in play.

 The reason is operational maturity.
 A large vendor and its top channel partners are better equipped to document payload configurations, segment catalogs, and support end-use compliance.
 Smaller exporters that rely on loose bundles and informal routing will feel the pressure first.

-This is very similar to the logic behind dji-monopoly-story and dji-enterprise-ai-workflow-lock-in.
+This is very similar to the logic behind DJI Drone Dominance: How It Built a 70% Share and DJI's New Lock-In Is Workflow and AI, Not Just Airframes.
 DJI's moat is not only the aircraft.
 It is the ecosystem's ability to turn hardware, software, service, and compliance into one workflow customers do not want to leave.

 What Buyers Should Not Assume